Friends, family of climber killed in Sandias honor his life

 Borg said he finds comfort in knowing the immeasurable impact Coriz had.

-“I know that he went straight up to heaven, and I know his is very happy that his friends came together and his family members,” Borg said.
+“I know that he went straight up to heaven, and I know he is very happy that his friends came together and his family members,” Borg said.

-Borg said Coriz was a proud member of the Santo Domingo Pueblo.